TromsFylkestrafikk/victor/README.md

 The `./etc` folder has all necessary configs used in this stack, and may be used directly on top of your system's `/etc` folder, if using \*NIX-alike OSes.

+## Running on Mac OS

+1. Install Martin using HomeBrew by running `brew tap maplibre/martin` and `brew install martin`.
+2. Install cUrl using HomeBrew by running `brew install curl-openssl`
+3. Install dependencies for `tilemaker` using `brew installx boost lua51 shapelib rapidjson`
+4. Clone the [tilemaker](https://github.com/systemed/tilemaker) repository, `cd` into it and run `make`
+5. Install it by running `sudo make install`

+_Now we can generate tiles using_ `./bin/gen-tiles.sh`

+6. Serve the generated tiles by running `martin ./tiles`
+> We need to enable CORS such that the Martin server can access our styles
+7. Serve styles from the `./public` folder with your http-server of choice, e.g. `npx http-server --cors ./public`